ilya-zlobintsev/LACT/README.md

 **Why is there no AppImage/Flatpak/other universal format?**
 See [here](./pkg/README.md).

+## Development builds

+To get latest fixes or features that have not yet been released in a stable version, there are packages built from the latest commit that you can install from the [test release](https://github.com/ilya-zlobintsev/LACT/releases/tag/test-build) or using the `lact-git` AUR package on Arch-based distros.

+Note: the date of the test release is not the date when the packages were built, the actual date is specified next to the attached package files.

 # Usage

 Enable and start the service (otherwise you won't be able to change any settings):